-When are digital signatures legally binding?
+When are electronic signatures legally binding?

-- Intent to sign – Just as with traditional signatures, digital signatures are not legally binding if either party didn’t intend to adopt the terms associated with the signature.
+- Intent to sign – Just as with traditional signatures, electronic signatures are not legally binding if either party didn’t intend to adopt the terms associated with the signature.
 Basically, one party can’t “trick” the other party into signing something they had no intention to sign.

-- Consent to electronic transaction – Each party must agree to use digital signatures and records after receiving specific disclosures about the process (e.g., “By clicking here, you agree to the terms of this document.”)
+- Consent to electronic transaction – Each party must agree to use electronic signatures and records after receiving specific disclosures about the process (e.g., “By clicking here, you agree to the terms of this document.”)

 - Clear attribution – The signature should be clearly attributable to the person who made it.

 - Retention of records – All parties to an electronically-signed contract or statement must have access to its records and be able to accurately reproduce the document(s) for reference.

 What are the laws that govern electronic signatures?